vulpineclub/vulpineclub.github.io/blocklist.md

     </dd>
     <dt>data mining</dt>
     <dd>
         Intent to "collect all the posts" and create searchable collections for data mining, either explicit or clearly apparent.
-This is normally facilitated with *followbots*.
+This is normally facilitated with <strong>followbots</strong>.
     </dd>
     <dt>followbots</dt>
     <dd>